16 years of Tree Surveys for Planning Permission in London

 London is green, and it’s going greener.

-As you can see from this map, the tree cover in London is pretty incredible: especially for a major metropolis that is home to almost 10 million people in an area of 607sq miles.
+As you can see from this map, the tree care cover in London is pretty incredible: especially for a major metropolis that is home to almost 10 million people in an area of 607sq miles.
 It covers 21% of the city’s total land area and is estimated to be somewhere in the region of 8.4 million trees.
 (Compare that to say, Wales: 3 million people in 8,000sq miles).

 Whoever the next few successive Mayors are definitely have their work cut out, balancing the competing interests of environmental responsibility and housing, as it relates to wealth inequality.
 It’ll be an interesting ride.